Fluor Logo

 Performance

-In 2023, our workforce reported a total of 407 recordable incidents; 155 of which threatened serious injury, fatality or damage; seven of which resulted in life-altering injuries; and one that tragically resulted in a fatality.
-A joint venture employee died when he was struck by heavy motorized equipment.
-Finger amputations were our most significant high-severity injuries in 2023.
+In 2024, our workforce reported a total of 366 recordable incidents; 135 of which threatened serious injury, fatality or damage; two of which resulted in life-altering injuries; and two that tragically resulted in four fatalities.
+One joint venture contractor was killed when struck by a personnel lift platform, and three joint venture contractors were killed by a fire at a refinery.
+Finger amputations were our most significant high-severity injuries in 2024.

 Total case incident rate, self-perform and subcontractor.